Skip to main content

 HIGH PREVALENCE

-Wheat is a staple in Jordanian cuisine, used in bread, pastries, and as a thickening agent.
+Wheat is a staple here, going into bread, pastries, and even thickening some dishes.

 COMMONLY FOUND IN: